stdunbar/keycloak-docker/README.md

 # keycloak-docker
-A small Docker Compose to setup Keycloak and PostgreSQL
+A small Docker Compose to setup Keycloak and PostgreSQL.